synersignart/ardupilot/README.md

 Should waf not configure pop up
     8    python3 waf configure

-# SHOULD THERE BE ERRORS in DEPENDACIES
+# SHOULD THERE BE ERRORS

 none-eabi error